duanjp8617/misc/cni/cn-infra.md

             * This method just list all the values under the keys, store the key-val pairs inside a resync event, and sends the event into the resyncChan (which is passed in by the example plugin)
             * The resync event contains another channel for response notification.
 After the example plugin has consumed the resync event, it should sends the response back through this channel.
 When ```resync``` method receives this response, the resync procedure is done. (two way handshake)
         * Finally, when ```resync``` is finished, the goroutine responds an acknowledgement using the resync event.
     * If the example plugin has sent the changeChan, the method also starts to watch the etcd database for th key prefix.
-In case that the value under the key changes, the ```watchChanges``` callback is invoked.
+In case that the value under the key crephanges, the ```watchChanges``` callback is invoked.
         *

 * The initial resync event is sent by calling the ```DoResync``` method of the resync plugin.

+# How to neatly store state on the database